denten-books/plain-text/main.md

 boundaries of technological possibility, but absent the constraints of realism it pushes past reality, past nature, and past mere fidelity to the natural world.
-A real-world explosion caught on film looks cheap in comparison to its cinematic "special-effects" version.
+A real-world explosion caught on film looks cheap in comparison to its cinematic "special-effects" simulacrum.
 A blazing corporate logo rendered digitally would lose much of its appeal were it produced by literally lighting a logograph on fire.
 The burning digital logograph does not just say "we are hot" or "we are on fire" (that would be too naive)--it says that our fire is